Aliases for CHRM4 Gene

 CHRM4 (Cholinergic Receptor Muscarinic 4) is a Protein Coding gene.
-Among its related pathways are Circadian entrainment and Monoamine GPCRs.
-Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and G-protein coupled acetylcholine receptor activity.
+Among its related pathways are Peptide ligand-binding receptors and Regulation of actin cytoskeleton.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and G protein-coupled acetylcholine receptor activity.
 An important paralog of this gene is CHRM2.

 UniProtKB/Swiss-Prot for CHRM4 Gene